 A selection of the important information covered in this book is:

-- How a manager should function with his salespeople individually and as a group.
+•How a manager should function with salespeople individually vs groups.

-- How to develop and follow a long range plan, and adjust for unexpected changes.
+•How to develop and follow a long range plan and unexpected changes.

-- How to guide the group with a common purpose, and take the reins of leadership.
+•How to guide the group with a common purpose, and leadership.

 This book was written to be a lighthearted look at some of the daily lessons a sales manager learns, and at the same time offer insight into how to break a salesperson out of their personal comfort zone, and reach new personal heights of success.

 The book is also interwoven with comparisons to the activity of sports, as well as the lessons learned about the warmth and spiritual nature of life itself when working to bring out the talents in those you lead.
 Here is a brief excerpt from the introduction of this book which best describes the magic within its pages.